Piano Lessons for Young Beginners

 What should my child expect out of professional private piano lessons? - Lesson With You

-Identify how a note should sound like
+Identifying how a note should sound like

-Understanding notes and listening to different tones
+Listening to different tones

 Combining listening skills and music theory